 Once you’ve restored your smile, keeping it healthy is the next step.
 The long-term success of both dentures and implants depends heavily on how you care for them day-to-day.
 While both are excellent solutions, their maintenance routines are quite different, which can be a deciding factor for many people.
 Let’s walk through what you can expect with each option so you can feel confident about the road ahead.

-Daily Care for Implants vs. Dentures
+Your Daily Care Routine: Implants vs. Dentures

 Caring for dental implants is refreshingly simple—you’ll treat them just like your natural teeth.
 This means brushing twice a day and flossing around them to keep your gums healthy.
 There’s nothing to remove or soak, allowing you to maintain your normal oral hygiene routine without any extra steps.